exhu/miodj2/docs/lang.rst

         - enum constant instance
         - string

-Custom operator support is not confirmed.
+Custom operator support is not confirmed yet.
+Mathematical operators are available for floats/ints, string concatenation is available via '..' operator.

 ::